Don’t Feed the Algae

 - To report fish that are either dead or sick, contact the Fish Kill Hotline 1-800-636-0511.

-The legislative session is more than half-way done and ends in March 2020, we must continue to advocate today!
-Let them know that you are disappointed that the Florida Legislature failed to pass legislation to prevent sewage sludge and other nutrient sources from polluting our waterways.
+Let your state legislators know that we need more protective regulations in place to prevent sewage sludge and other nutrient sources from causing algae blooms and polluting our waterways.
 Tell them to get the job done next session by stopping pollution at its source.
-Find your Legislators flsenate.gov/senators/find
+Find your legislators: flsenate.gov/senators/find

 Tell your Mayor, City Council, or County Commissioners that we need to enact stronger fertilizer ordinances and enforce the ones we have!
 Let’s lead by example in our parks and homes to stop pollutants from reaching our creeks, lakes, canals, and waterways.